Breast Enlargement Surgery

 - Any past or present medical conditions.

 In order to make sure you are informed, your surgeon will also talk you through the potential risks and complications associated with breast enlargement surgery.
-It is very important for you to be familiar with these before you give consent to have the surgery performed on you.
+It is very important for you to be familiar with all the potential risks before you give consent to have the surgery performed on you.

 Questions to ask during your breast enlargement surgery consultation